 Fruit Physiological Disorders

-The fruit should be picked when most of the pears on the tree are still green, although a few at the top may begin to develop some light-yellow spots.
-Fruit picked when the skin is completely yellow will develop internal browning within one month after harvest.
+Pick fruit when most of the pears on the tree are still green, although a few at the top may begin to develop some light-yellow spots and smooth surface.

 Use of Materials